Why Most R&D Claims Fail Under Scrutiny (Even When Theyโ€™re Right)

 A second issue comes from how companies de๏ฌne the work.
 Businesses think in terms of projectsโ€”everything that went into the project feels like R&D. But R&D isnโ€™t de๏ฌned by the project, itโ€™s de๏ฌned by legislation.
 That means large parts of a project may not qualify, while smaller, less obvious elements might be the most important.
 This is where claims become bloated and vulnerable.

 Costs create a similar problem.
 A company might invest ยฃ250,000 in a machine to support an R&D project, and from their perspective the logic is simple: it was bought for R&D, so it must qualify.
 Under scrutiny, that logic doesnโ€™t hold.
-If the asset isnโ€™t consumed or transformed as part of the R&D activity, it may not qualify.
+If the asset isnโ€™t consumed or transformed as part of the R&D activity, it may not qualify as a consumable cost for R&D Tax Relief.
 When large costs donโ€™t align with the rules, they quickly become focal points for challenge.

 The real failure: narrative, not work